Ikanant/Software-Engineering-Notes/05-Docker/Docker - Deep Dive/006_07 - Docker Deep Dive - Diving Deeper with Dockerfile.md

 -   this was FAST. why???

-Well, the reason why this happened SO FAST is because of the [build cache]{.underline}.
+Well, the reason why this happened SO FAST is because of the [build cache].
 Basically, when we  build a new image, the Docker Daemon iterates through our Docker file executing each instruction, as each instruction is executed the daemon checks whether or not it\'s got an image for that instruction already in its build cache.

-*[Build Cache:]{.underline}* When we build a new image:
+*[Build Cache:]* When we build a new image:

 1. The Docker Daemon iterates through our Docker file executing each Instruction